Huang-Jin/GeoSay_Cmake/README.md

 ## Requirements

-Building and using requires the following libraries and programs
+Building and using require the following libraries and programs

 - OpenCV (2.4.13 is recommanded)
 - [ASJDetector](https://github.com/cherubicXN/anisotropic-scale-junction-detector)
+- CMake (at least 2.6)

 ## Usage